 Synthetic shake and shingles are polymer-based material, or a combination of plastic and rubber.
 They are used on roofs where homeowners desire the classic look of wood or natural slate, with the added benefits from the synthetic blends.

 Synthetic roofs are relatively new to the residential roofing market, first arriving in the early 1990’s.
-Their durability, environment friendly and affordability have all contributed to their rising success.
+Their durability, environmental friendliness and affordability have all contributed to their rising success.

-A complex roof with multiple roof angles, dormers, or greater pitch would add to labor charges.
-How much this adds depends on the contractor, the unique roof layout and other factors we’ll cover below.
+A complex roof with multiple angles, dormers, and valleys, or greater pitch would add to labor charges.

 Cost of Materials